(German name: Schwerin an der Warthe) a small town (population 10,000) between Miedzyrzecz

 Dworek; Sulecin; Trzebiszewo;

 safari zoo, Slonsk Bird Reserve, River

-your own comment and opinion about Skwierzyna to this page.
+your own comment and/or photograph of Skwierzyna to this webpage.

 Tours of Poland